genlm/awrs-colm-2025/README.md

 ## Running experiments

-See the `scripts` directory for scritps which run the experiments from the paper.
+See the `scripts` directory for scripts which run the experiments from the paper.

 ## Repository structure